-This course is designed to turn digital campaigners into digital leaders - a chance to work with a mentor to grow your digital leadership skills.
+This course is designed to turn digital campaigners into digital leaders.
 In this digital course we’ll break down how to:

 Develop a strategy to ensure that your digital work is aligned with your organization’s goals

-Build measures and metrics that help you evaluate your work
+Build measures and metrics to help you evaluate your work

 Be accountable to executives and tell the story of your work in a way that resonates with them